 The former Shenandoah Hotel is the only surviving building of its kind in Martinsburg, West Virginia.
 Built on the site of a civil-war-era plantation, local community investors raised $600,000 to construct the Shenandoah Hotel, a luxurious 104-key boutique hotel that opened to the public on George Washington’s birthday, February 22, 1926.
 Located in the heart of Martinsburg, the hotel also included a locally-owned coffee shop and six retail spaces, quickly becoming a cornerstone of the Martinsburg social scenes and a popular destination for tourists and celebrities.

 The hotel eventually changed hands and became the Gateway Inn during the 1960s, where it remained for about 20 years.
-However, additional transfers in ownership finally saw the permanent closing of the hotel space and the shuttering of the first-floor commercial use.
+Subsequent transfers in ownership, however, finally led to the permanent closing of the hotel space and the shuttering of the first-floor commercial use.
 The building has since remained largely vacant.

 A Revitalized Main Street Asset